 EU data protection authorities (DPA) have viewed transfers as encompassing both the transmission of Personal Data outside the European Economic Area (EEA) and remote access to Personal Data stored in the EEA by a person located outside the EEA.

-Accordingly, ProSearch Ireland and ProSearch US have entered into EU Processor-to-Processor Standard Contractual Clauses (SCC) for access to data necessary for service provision hosted in Ireland by ProSearch.
+Accordingly, ProSearch Ireland and ProSearch US, and ProSearch Ireland and Prosk Services India Private Limited (ProSearch India), have entered into EU Processor-to-Processor Standard Contractual Clauses (SCC) for access to data necessary for service provision hosted in Ireland by ProSearch.
 Remote, secure access in this context is afforded to ProSearch teams located in the US and India.

 The SCCs provide the appropriate safeguards and mechanisms for data transfer from the EEA to the US and India, pursuant to GDPR Article 46(2)(f).

-The Processor-to-Processor SCCs in place between ProSearch Ireland (data exporter) and ProSearch US (data importer) require that a TIA is performed.
+The Processor-to-Processor SCCs in place between ProSearch Ireland (data exporter) and ProSearch US (data importer) require that a Transfer Impact Assessment (TIA) is performed.

 Cookies and Similar Tools